Hike up one of Southeast Asia's highest peaks

 After breakfast, you will be met by your climbing guide and begin the ascent.
 We will take a short minibus ride to the start of the trail at Timpohon Gate from where we commence hiking.
 The first 4km are quite moderate and there are rest huts along the way every kilometre or so.: There’s no rush at all, so take your time and enjoy the magnificent temperate rainforest.
 Our destination is the Laban Rata Lodge at 3,273m where we will be overnighting and from where, on a clear day, you can enjoy spectacular sunsets.
 Accommodation is in dorm rooms with shared bathrooms.

 Overnight: Park lodge Transport: Walk, Meals: B, L, D,

 Day 3 - Mount Kinabalu - the summit and descent

-We rise around 2 a.m. in order to catch the sunrise on the summit.
-Not an easy walk but you will feel a huge sense of achievement and, depending on your fitness levels, allow between 2 and 4 hours.
+We rise around 2 a.m. to catch the sunrise on the summit.
+Depending on your fitness levels, allow between 2 and 4 hours.
 (Even if you are very fit, you will start to feel the altitude and become short of breath).
 The trail is marked by a white rope that you will need to hold onto with both hands on steep sections of the trail, whilst the last part of the trek is a scramble over large boulders to reach the summit at 4,095m.
 We follow the same trail down over granite towards Laban Rata from where, after a well-earned breakfast, we hit the trail and start our descent.
 We should arrive back at Kinabalu Park mid-afternoon where you can get a simple lunch from the Balsam Café before your transfer back to Kota Kinabalu.